poiyomi/PoiyomiDocs/docs/modifiers/global-masks.md

 You can choose from a variety of blending modes when referencing a Global Mask channel, such as Replace, Multiply, Subtract, and more.
 Modifiers can be used to additionally restrict where effects are applied, such as Backface masking, Mirror/Camera masking, and Distance masking.

-Global Masking expands the functionality of almost every part of the shader that supports it, and can be a powerful tool for optimization.
+Global Masking expands the functionality of almost every part of the shader that supports it and can be a powerful tool for optimization.

 <GlobalMaskConcept className="vectorimage"/>